-According to some estimates, corrosion costs the United States more than $1 billion a year.
+According to some estimates, copper pipe corrosion costs the United States more than $1 billion a year.
 Copper corrosion in home plumbing systems is a common phenomenon, which can have many causes.

-If there are iron pipes present, the water can be colored rust or reddish, and contains metallic or sulfur odors, and sediment.
-Eventually corrosion can cause the piping to fail, in some cases in less than 10 years.
+If there are iron pipes present, the water can be colored rust or reddish and contain metallic or sulfur odors and sediment.
+Eventually, corrosion can cause the piping to fail, in some cases in less than 10 years.

 What is Corrosion?

-In plain words, the metal from the piping dissolves into the water as a result of various causes, causing pipe failure and corrosion of water heaters, appliances, and fixtures.
+In plain words, the metal from the piping dissolves into the water due to various causes, creating pipe failure and corrosion of water heaters, appliances, and fixtures.

 The main causes of pipe corrosion are:

-- • Sand, sediment or other grit causing hydraulic wear on the piping.
+- Sand, sediment, or other grit causing hydraulic wear on the piping.

 What can be done?
 How to Clean Copper Pipe Corrosion

-- 1)Identify the source and severity of the problem by inspection of the piping system and water analysis:
+1. Identify the source and severity of the problem by inspection of the piping system and water analysis:

-- • Check to see if there are unnecessary electrical appliances or wiring connected to the piping.
+Check to see if there are unnecessary electrical appliances or wiring connected to the piping.

-- 2)Correct or minimize the cause of the corrosion above.
+2. Correct or minimize the cause of the corrosion above.

 Calcite Neutralizer Filters